Observability

 - For Traces: Jaeger, Zipkin, or other tracing backends

-- For Logs: Various log aggregation systems
+- For Logs: plug your own log aggregation systems

 Observability in Action